 Languages, grammars, automata and their applications to natural and formal language processing.
 Prerequisite: MACM 201.
 Quantitative.

 A presentation of the problems commonly arising in numerical analysis and scientific computing and the basic methods for their solutions.
 Prerequisite: MATH 152 or 155 or 158, and MATH 232 or 240, and computing experience.
 Quantitative.

 MACM 401 - Introduction to Computer Algebra (3)

 Data structures and algorithms for mathematical objects.
 Topics include long integer arithmetic, computing polynomial greatest common divisors, the fast Fourier transform, Hensel's lemma and p-adic methods, differentiation and simplification of formulae, and polynomial factorization.
 Students will use a computer algebra system such as Maple for calculations and programming.
-Prerequisite: CMPT 307 or MATH 332 or MATH 340.
+Prerequisite: CMPT 307 or ((MATH 340 or MATH 342) and (CMPT 225 or MACM 204)).
 Quantitative.

 MACM 409 - Numerical Linear Algebra: Algorithms, Implementation and Applications (3)

 Development of numerical methods for solving linear algebra problems at the heart of many scientific computing problems.
 Mathematical foundations for the use, implementation and analysis of the algorithms used for solving many optimization problems and differential equations.
 Prerequisite: MATH 251, MACM 316, programming experience.
 Quantitative.

 The numerical solution of ordinary differential equations and elliptic, hyperbolic and parabolic partial differential equations will be considered.
 Prerequisite: (MATH 260 or MATH 310) and MACM 316.
 Quantitative.